ianwhite/hark/README.md

       on.invalid_item {|item| redirect_to item, error: "Item not evaluable" }
     end))

-You may use Kernerl#hearken to create an ad-hoc listener using a passed block as follows
+You may use #heed to create an ad-hoc listener using a passed block as follows

-    seller.hearken :request_valuation, item do |on|
+    heed seller, :request_valuation, item do |on|
       on.valuation_requested {|valuation| redirect_to valuation}
       on.invalid_item {|item| redirect_to item, error: "Item not evaluable" }
     end